Hancheng-Bi/Inference-of-infection-fatality-rate-using-serosurvey/README.md

 #####

 # Obtained the plot
 All of the main figures in our report can be reproduced from the codes.
-To produce the related figures, run first the R-code file with filename started by 'MCMC' and then tun the  R-code file with filename started by 'Plot'.
+To simulate MCMC, run the codes under the file 'MCMC'.
+To produce the related figures, run first the files under 'MCMC' and then run the  R-code files under the file 'Plot'.